GRAPHIC-Trump's latest boost to the dollar: U.S.-Turkey spat

-NEW YORK, Aug 16 (Reuters) - President Donald Trump has repeatedly called for a weaker U.S. dollar in a bid to help U.S. exporters, but his recent trade policies, including the imposition of import tariffs on some Turkish goods, have had the opposite effect of strengthening the greenback.
+NEW YORK, Aug 16 (Reuters) - President Donald Trump has repeatedly called for a weaker U.S. dollar in a bid to help U.S. exporters, but his recent trade policies, including the imposition of import tariffs on some Turkish goods, have instead strengthened the greenback.

-The dollar this week rose to a 13-month high against a basket of currencies, getting an extra boost as emerging markets have sold off on concern about contagion from Turkey and investors sought a safehaven in the U.S. currency.
+The dollar this week rose to a 13-month high against a basket of other currencies, getting an extra boost as emerging markets have sold off on concern about contagion from Turkey and investors sought a safe haven in the U.S. currency.

-On August 10, Trump intensified the spat with Turkey over the detention in Turkey of U.S. evangelical pastor Andrew Brunson on terrorism charges by imposing higher tariffs on metal imports.
-The move sent the Turkish lira to a record low against the dollar and spurred declines in other emerging market currencies.
+On Aug.
+10, Trump intensified the dispute with Turkey over its detention of a U.S. evangelical pastor on terrorism charges by imposing higher tariffs on metal imports.
+The action drove the Turkish lira to a record low against the dollar and spurred declines in other emerging market currencies.

-The U.S. dollar has risen against major currencies for several months, with the dollar index up nearly 8 percent over the last four months.
-On Wednesday, the index hit a fresh 13-month high.
+The U.S. dollar has risen against other major currencies for several months, with the dollar index up nearly 8 percent over the last four months.
+On Wednesday, the index hit a 13-month high.

 “In a lot of ways some of his actions have amplified this risk-off type of environment, which has ultimately helped the U.S. dollar strengthen in the near-term,” said Charles Tomes, senior investment analyst and trader at Manulife Asset Management in Boston.

+The dollar index, which measures the U.S. currency against a basket of six currencies, is up nearly 5 percent this year, its strongest performance for the January to mid-August period since 2015.

+In an interview with CNBC on Thursday, White House economic adviser Larry Kudlow said the strong dollar indicated global confidence in the U.S. economy.

-Robust U.S. economic data this year, even as Europe and other major economies have lost some steam, has helped keep the U.S. Federal Reserve on track to raise interest rates twice more this year, which should boost the appeal of the dollar further.
+A robust U.S. economy, even as Europe and other major economies have lost some steam, has helped keep the U.S. Federal Reserve on track to raise interest rates twice more this year, which should boost the appeal of the dollar further.

 “So now you have economic data warranting the Fed rate hiking cycle and expectations for other central banks pushed out a little bit,” said Tomes.

-Investors have also shown a preference for the greenback based on the expectation that the it will gain at the expense of emerging market currencies which are dependent on commodity exports.
+Investors have also shown a preference for the greenback based on the expectation that the it will gain at the expense of emerging market currencies dependent on commodity exports.

-“When the dollar turned in the second quarter we had a really weak EM market,” Said Haidar, founder and chief investment officer, at New York hedge fund Haidar Capital Management, said.
+“When the dollar turned in the second quarter we had a really weak EM market,” noted Said Haidar, founder and chief investment officer, at New York hedge fund Haidar Capital Management.

 “You now have another huge selloff in EM, which has been exacerbated by Trump’s willingness to jam on more and more sanctions when countries are having trouble in the market – like adding to the sanctions on Turkey,” Haidar said.